aa25g15/ui-tech/README.md

 printName("Rahul", "Chabra", "Friend"); // no error, output - Rahul Chabra
 ```

+### Some general things to remember
+* array.slice(start, end) // Will return a new array without modifying the original, end is non-inclusive
+* array.splice(index, howmany, item1, ....., itemX) // modifies the original array, itemN are items to be added

 ### Data Types
 * Primitive - Can store only 1 type at a time
   * number - Integers and floating points both